Retr0-01/srcds-discord-bot/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
-title: "[FEATURE]"
+title: "[FEATURE] <feature name>"
-labels: ''
+labels: 'enhancement '
-assignees: ''
+assignees: 'Retr0-01'
 ---

 **Is your feature request related to a problem?
 Please describe.**